 DMF stores data that originates in a CXFS or XFS filesystem.
-(You can also convert other fileservers to IRIX or Linux fileservers running DMF.)
 Each object stored corresponds to a file in the native filesystem.
 When a user deletes a file, the inode for that file is removed from the filesystem.
 Deleting a file that has been migrated begins the process of invalidating the offline image of that file.
 In the LS, this eventually creates a gap in the migration medium.
 To ensure effective use of media, the LS provides a mechanism for reclaiming space lost to invalid data.
 This process is called volume merging.